Table of Contents

 When the recording is completed, switch to the iOS Files app on your device.

-In the folder you should find a number of audio files, named after the sequence, MIDI velocity, and name of the note captured.
-There is also a small text file in the SFZ format, for importing into an SFZ-compatible sampler.
+In the selected folder you will find a number of audio files, named according to the settings in the application -- typically the name of the sequence, followed by the MIDI velocity and the name or number of the note.
+There is also a small text file in the SFZ format, for importing into an SFZ-compatible application.
+If you selected to retain the original recording, you will also find it in this folder, along with the MIDI file containing the sequence.

 Table of Contents

-SynthJacker can autosample external MIDI-controlled synthesizers or internal instrument Audio Units (AUv3).
-Use the selector in the sequence panel to select your source.
+SynthJacker can autosample external MIDI-controlled synthesizers or internal instrument Audio Units (AUv3), or slice an externally recorded audio file.
+Use the Source selector in the sequence panel to select your source.
 The detailed options will change according to your selection.

 To use an external instrument, like a synthesizer, you need an iOS-compatible external audio interface connected to your iOS device.
 Connect the MIDI output of your audio interface to the MIDI input of your synthesizer, and connect the audio output of your synthesizer to the first input of your audio interface.